sap218/jabberwocky/bandersnatch/README.md

 # README - `bandersnatch`

-- extracts all concepts from an ontology based on a) a list of annotation tags and b) a list of concepts / words of interest
+- extracts concepts from an ontology based on a list of annotation tags
+- if user has their own list of concepts, will return the ontology synonyms (based on annotation tags)
-- it is recommended that these words of interest are in the same format as the ontology classes (case/special chars)
+- it is recommended that these concepts are in the same format as the ontology classes (case/special chars)

 ***